An audience watching an interesting show

 This book festival features exciting events like an intimate writer’s workshops, panel discussions and storytelling gatherings, held in-person and online.
 These events are hosted by an array of local and bestselling authors.
 In the past, well-known writers like Elamin Abdelmahmoud, Lynda Monk and Rod Carley have made guest appearances.

-Location: Burlington Public Library, Central Branch, 2331 New Street, Burlington
+Location: 2331 New Street, Burlington

 Telling Tales Festival

 This popular children’s book festival invites homegrown Canadian writers to connect with their younger fans and new audiences with presentations and workshops.
-It’s run by schools, libraries and volunteers who are passionate about raising the next generation of avid readers.
+It’s run by schools, libraries and volunteers passionate about raising the next generation of avid readers.

 During its history, this two-day event has featured over 290 literary authors and delivered more than 660 presentations to a live audience of over 65,000 kid and adult spectators.
 Famous Canadian authors like David A. Robertson, Esi Edugyen and Kenneth Oppel have made appearances.

-Details: Register to attend the Telling Tales Festival through the website.
+Register to attend the Telling Tales Festival through the website.
 Attendance is free.

-Location: Royal Botanical Gardens, Hendrie Park, 680 Plains Road West, Burlington
+Location: 680 Plains Road West, Burlington

 Huron, Perth, Waterloo and Wellington